DevScope/Kubernetes101-Workshop/Hands-On-Lab/Kubernetes Intro/README.md

 ![Website with content](media/media5.png)

-Before moving on to the next Exercise remove the website via the docker compose by running
+Before moving on to the next exercise remove the website via the docker compose by running

 ```powershell
 docker-compose -f docker-compose.yml -p fabmedical down